 - reducing illegal dumping through community awareness and education

 - improving the attractiveness of natural areas for visitors

 - drawing people together to create an increased sense of community.

 Join a Habitat Brisbane group

-To join a Habitat Brisbane group and make a real difference in your local environment, phone Council on 07 3403 8888.
+Join a Habitat Brisbane group to make a real difference in your local environment.
+Find out where your local group is in your suburb.
+You can phone Council on 07 3403 8888 if you: